Black Venus (2010 film)

 Black Venus (Vénus noire) is a 2010 French drama film directed by Abdellatif Kechiche.
 It is based on the life of Sarah Baartman, a Khoikhoi woman who in the early 19th century was exhibited in Europe under the name "Hottentot Venus".
 The film was nominated for the Golden Lion at the 67th Venice International Film Festival, where it was awarded the Equal Opportunity Award.

 Plot

-Paris 1815, the Royal Academy of Medicine.
-"I have never seen a human head so similar to that of an ape".
-Standing by a moulded cast of Saartjie Baartman's body, anatomist Georges Cuvier's verdict is categorical.
-Seven years earlier, Saartjie left her native South Africa with her master, Caezar, to expose her caged body to the audiences of London's freak shows.
-Free and enslaved all at the same time, the "Hottentot Venus" became an icon in the slums, destined to be sacrificed in the pursuit of a shimmering vision of prosperity.
+In Paris 1815, the Royal Academy of Medicine.
+Georges Cuvier declared "I have never seen a human head so similar to that of an ape."
+Standing by a moulded cast of Saartjie Baartman's body, anatomist Cuvier's verdict is categorical.
+Several years before in 1810 Sarah Baartman, a khoikhoi woman from South Africa, is brought to London by Hendrick Caezer, an Afrikaaner.
+Caezer puts her on display as the "Hottentot venus" in freak shows, exploiting her physique-mainly her large buttocks and exotic looks.
+She is presented as a spectacle, where people are invited to touch and gawk her.

+Over time, Sarah becomes more resentful as the shows continue.
+This eventually gets the attention of abolitionist groups, who take the matter to court.
+However despite the backlash Caezer coerces her to admit that she is doing these shows on her own free will.

+A few years later she is baptised and is sold to a French animal trainer named Réaux, who takes her to Paris.
+In France her exploitation continues, but the situation worsens as she is forced to take part in even more humiliating spectacles where she is subjected to sexual degradation.